 The two forms of Hepatitis C infection

 Children who just got exposed to Hepatitis C infection will develop acute Hepatitis C infection.
 This infection often clears on its own with the help of our immune system.
 When it doesn’t, then it becomes chronic Hepatitis C infection and this will now require medication in order to clear the infection.
-In studies, children who developed acute Hepatitis C infection often ends up having chronic Hepatitis C infection.
-So far, it is very rare for children with chronic Hepatitis C infection to need liver transplant because of their infection.
-Hepatitis C infection is a slow moving infection hence it takes 20 to 30 years before it can fully damage one’s liver, resulting to more adults needing liver transplant than children.
+In studies, children who developed acute Hepatitis C infection often end up having chronic Hepatitis C infection.
+So far, it is very rare for children with chronic Hepatitis C infection to needing a liver transplant because of their infection.
+Hepatitis C infection is a slow-moving infection hence it takes 20 to 30 years before it can fully damage one’s liver, resulting in more adults needing a liver transplant than children.
 Children who have untreated chronic Hepatitis C infection also develop cirrhosis and liver scarring in their adult life.

 Treating a child with Hepatitis C infection